The reciprocating and rotary pumps are the most common and efficient types of pumps. They both use an inlet valve to change the direction of flow.

 There are two basic types of rotary pumps: volumetric and flow rate.
 A rotary pump (also known as a helical pump) is a positive-displacement type of internal gear pump.

 The pistons within the pump rotate, and this rotation causes the fluid to move through the rotary pump.
-The rotary pump can be used in various industries to transport materials
+The rotary pump can be used in various industries to transport materials.

-Main Differences Between Reciprocating and Rotary Pump
+Main Differences Between Reciprocating and Rotary Pumps

 - The reciprocating pump is good with high-pressure liquids, but the Rotary pump has to adjust the pressure.